San Jose Water Quality at a Glance

 Is San Jose’s tap water safe to drink?

-Yes, San Jose’s tap water is safe and meets all federal and state drinking water standards.
-The water undergoes extensive treatment and testing, with over 25,000 quality tests performed annually.
-San Jose Water Company maintains one of the most rigorous testing programs in California, monitoring for over 300 compounds.
+Yes, San Jose’s tap water meets all federal and state drinking water standards.
+The water undergoes extensive treatment and testing, with over 18,000 quality tests performed annually.
+San Jose Water Company maintains comprehensive testing programs monitoring for hundreds of compounds.

 Where does San Jose’s water come from?

-San Jose relies on a diverse portfolio of water sources, making our supply more resilient to drought and other challenges:
+San Jose relies on a diverse portfolio of water sources, making the supply more resilient to drought and other challenges:

 How does Silicon Valley influence water management?